sppendli/Sparkify-Data-Pipelines/README.md

 <p align="center">
   <img src="assets/Successful Run.png" alt="Airflow DAG Successful Run" width="700"/>
   <br>
-  <em>Figure: Successful DAG run in Apache Airflow for Sparkify ETL pipeline.</em>
+  <em>Successful DAG run in Apache Airflow for Sparkify ETL pipeline.</em>
 </p>

 The project was implemented in a series of structured steps to simulate a production-grade data pipeline that meets the analytical needs of Sparkify’s data team: